-Every day he would sit calmly in his office reading through the files of each inmate, never once engaging or counseling any of them.
+Every day he would sit calmly in his office reading through the files of each inmate, never once engaging or counselling any of them.

-The other members of staff became skeptical but when asking him what he was doing, Dr. Len simply replied: “I’m practicing Ho’oponopono”.
+The other members of staff became sceptical but when asking him what he was doing, Dr. Len simply replied: “I’m practising Ho’oponopono”.

 Dr. Len would take the files and read through each of the terrible and painful crimes that had been committed.

 As he studied each case he would mentally cleanse the patient of there wrong doing by reciting the words “I’m sorry, please forgive me, thank you, I love you”.

 In a matter of months, things began to change within the ward.

 The once bleak and hopeless hospital began to see life and growth.

 The plants began to rejuvenate and the inmates started to see progress.

 Slowly but surely they earned their privileges back due to improved behaviour.